Call for full public inquiry to investigate Letby murders

 “So I have replied to him and asked him why he has come to that decision, given that there are these risks and that we need full answers.”

 She added: “A non-statutory inquiry almost relies on the goodwill of witnesses to attend.
-They are not obliged to attend, they’re not compelled to attend.”
+They are not obliged to attend, they’re no

+Meanwhile hospital bosses have been ordered to adhere their whistleblowing policies after it emerged that numerous staff raised concerns about the actions of the nurse as she conducted a year-long killing spree.

+NHS England wrote to hospital leaders across the country following the verdict to remind them to remind them of “the importance of NHS leaders listening to the concerns of patients, families and staff, and following whistleblowing procedures, alongside good governance, particularly at trust level”.